lrq3000/openarena_engine_serversidedemos/README.md

 * Cvars changed in the demo aren't set when replayed, but if they affect an aspect of the gameplay (such as changing g_gravity), it will be reflected in the demo because the whole entities states are recorded, so it will be faithfully reproduced even if the cvars aren't set (if you have a demo where that's not the case, please post it and describe).

 * ExcessivePlus: when replaying a demo, democlients whose initial team was spectator can be spectated (but subsequent team change will make them unspectatable if they go to spec).

-* ExcessivePlus: when replaying a demo, democlients are not spectatable anymore after a variable amount of time, and are set to Away state.
-This is because of xp_inactivitySpectator timer.
-Workaround: try to set xp_inactivitySpectator to 0 or a very high value prior to replay a demo, this should fix the problem.

 CHANGELOG (newest to the bottom)
 --------------------------------